 - About Yourself

-Let’s review each of these sections …
+Let’s go through each of these subsections.

-1 – Accessing Your User Profile
+Accessing Your User Profile

 Profile > Personal Options

-Normally, you can just ignore this section, unless you specifically want to customize aspects of your WordPress site administration area that are only viewable to you (and no one else) such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.
+You can ignore this section unless you specifically want to customize aspects of your WordPress site administration area that are only visible to you (no one else), such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.

-2 – Visual Editor
+Visual Editor

 Tick the “Disable the visual editor when writing” checkbox to disable the visual editor and use the plain HTML editor instead.

-3 – Admin Color Scheme
+Admin Color Scheme

-To learn how to further customize your WordPress dashboard, see this tutorial: How To Customize Your WordPress Dashboard
+To learn how to customize your WordPress dashboard, see this tutorial: How To Customize Your WordPress Dashboard

-4 – Keyboard Shortcuts
+Keyboard Shortcuts

-To learn more about the uses of the WordPress toolbar, see the tutorial below:
+To learn more about using the WordPress admin toolbar, see this tutorial: The WordPress Dashboard

 Profile > Name

-Changing your username will affect your login, as this username is required for logging into your site!
+Note: Changing your username will affect your login as your username is required to log into your site.

-6 – Name > First Name / Last Name
+First Name / Last Name

-Just type the first name and last name into the name fields …
+Simply enter your first name and last name into the corresponding text fields.

-7 – Name > Nickname / Display Name Publicly As
+Nickname / Display Name Publicly As

-You can add multiple nicknames in your profile section.
+Note: You can add multiple nicknames to your profile section.

 Profile > Contact Info

-Ensure that your correct email address is entered in the Email (required) field.
-This field is required (see “Notes” section below for more information).
+Make sure to enter your correct email address into the Email (required) field.
+This is a required field (see “Notes” section below for more information).

 Profile > About Yourself

-This section lets you add a personal or business description for your visitors or blog readers.
+Add a personal or business description for your site visitors or blog readers into the bio box.

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below:

-This section lets you change your login password details.
+This section lets you change your login password.

-Use the New Password section only if you need to change your login password.
-You will need to confirm your new password before the system can accept the password change.
+Note: You will need to confirm your new password before the system can accept your password change.

-13 – Log Out Of All Other Sessions
+Log Out Of All Other Sessions

 WordPress lets you log out of all current sessions except the one in your current browser.
 This is useful if, for example, you have left your account logged in at a public computer, or if you’ve lost or misplaced your phone.